 The Ontario Knife Company is a major supplier to the military and the United States Government.
 This means that they are a company that you can trust to make a quality product that is both durable and guaranteed to perform well.

 When you don’t need the machete in your hand while on the trail or in the brush, you can put it away in its nylon sheath and hang it from the belt loop to keep it secure.

 This well designed slicing machine also provides a comfortable and secure grip, which is important.
 Why? you might ask.
 Well, because you don’t need any slips when you are out in the middle of nowhere.
-The price also makes this machete a great pick, at around $160 dollars you are getting a lot for the money.
+The price also makes this machete a great pick and you are getting a lot for the money.